zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 **Follow these steps:**

-The content and the structure of the configuration file above is split in parts and explaned as follows:
+The content and the structure of the configuration file above is split into parts and explaned as follows:

 1. REST service information